 AL: Yes, and I think they are rightfully frustrated.
 Their success depends on student success, and it’s tough when you are trying to do your job well but feel that students aren’t living up to their part of the bargain.
 However, it does seem that career counselors get a lot of fulfillment from working with students who do use their services effectively, even if this isn’t the majority.

-Mark: I find it interesting that in this day and age international students stand out as being difficult to counsel.
+Mark: I find it interesting that in this day and age international college graduates stand out as being difficult to counsel.
 Are there ways to you think to increase engagement of foreign students?

 AL: One idea for directors to facilitate the advising and hiring of international students is to form programs that pair current students with similar alumni who are currently employed.
 Such mentorships would provide insights that are unique and expressly relevant to a particular student group.